CapSylar/AgentVisualizer/README.md

 ##### Running Scenario
-Cleaning agent roaming the map and cleaning
+Cleaning agent roaming the map and cleaning, each team of cleaners or dirt placer can choose one algorithm type.

 <p align="center">
 <img src= Pictures/running.png />